HScheiber/Orcinus/README.md

-TORQUE (Resource Manager) COMMANDS: qsub ---> Shows info about who is queued qsort -s ----> Shows who is queuing. qsort -c ----> Shows what jobs are running where (what nodes, etc.) pbsnodes -ln ----> Shows which nodes are down pbsnodes -a [nodename] -----> Shows info about a particular node
+TORQUE (Resource Manager) COMMANDS:
+-   `qsub` ---> Shows info about who is queued
+-   `qsort -s` ----> Shows who is queuing.
+-   `qsort -c` ----> Shows what jobs are running where (what nodes, etc.)
+-   `pbsnodes -ln` ----> Shows which nodes are down
+-   `pbsnodes -a [nodename]` -----> Shows info about a particular node

 MOAB (Scheduler) COMMANDS:
-showq -r ----> Currently running jobs showq -i ----> Currently idle jobs showq -b ----> Currently blocked jobs showq -b | grep -v Idle -----> Shows if there are problems with any jobs.
+-   `showq -r` ----> Currently running jobs
+-   `showq -i` ----> Currently idle jobs
+-   `showq -b` ----> Currently blocked jobs
+-   `showq -b | grep -v Idle` -----> Shows if there are problems with any jobs.

 Lustre (Filesystem) COMMANDS:
-lfs check servers | grep -v active ----> Check filesystem nodes are responding.
+-   `lfs check servers | grep -v active` ----> Check filesystem nodes are responding.

 Group Priority:
-    Each group has 2% fairshare target using the fairshare algorithm.
+-   Each group has 2% fairshare target using the fairshare algorithm.
-    2% fairshare is approximately 20 cores all the time ndiag -P (admin only)
+-   2% fairshare is approximately 20 cores all the time
+-   ndiag -P (admin only)
-    Patey group: aqd-930-aa and aqd-93-ae
+-   Patey group: aqd-930-aa and aqd-93-ae

 Clean shutdown and Startup
 ==============================

-init O = shut down
+`init O` ----> shut down

 1. Shut down all filesystem servers: MDS1, MDS2, OSS1, ... , OSS6